 Let’s Take a Look Inside Assimil Course

-As you saw, there are texts in two languages in every two pages.
+There are texts in two languages in every two pages.
 On the left side there are your target languages (for example French) and on the right-hand side is a translation in a language that you already speak (for example English).
 Important words are bold in both languages so you know that you can put greater concentration on those words.

 Some people criticize that when you are learning a new language, you shouldn’t translate it to another language because then you don’t learn to think in a target language.
 Rosetta Stone is for that reason only using your target language in their lessons.